blbadger/blbadger.github.io/fractal-geometry.md

 Now this curve is simple to define but more difficult to treat with because it self-intersects.
 The following is a different curve Peano defined which does not self-intersect, but is more difficult to draw.

-Note that both of these curves are nowhere-differentiable: pick any point on the curve, and it is a non-differentiable angle.
+Note that both of these curves are nowhere-differentiable: pick any point on the curve, and it is an angle (a 90 degree angle to be precise) and as angles are non-differentiable, the curve is non-differentiable.
 Indeed it can be shown that any mapping from two to one dimensions (which could be considered to be equivalent to the definition of a space filling curve) is nowhere-differentiable if the mapping is one-to-one and onto.
 For some interesting repercussions of this on neural networks, see [here](/neural-networks.md).

 ### Self-similar fractals